smithlamar/route_tracker_desktop/README.md

 * main() can be found in src/main/controller/

 * Most of the work is currently done in the controller, which realistically needs to be split up into smaller controllers.
-But for a quick prototype, the current orginization is good enough to get to a working version of the app.
+However, for a quick prototype, the current orginization is good enough to get to a working version of the app.

 * Gson is used for JSON parsing.
 It is declared as dependency in the Maven POM.